anu31d/Placement-Preparation---Anuska-Dasgupta/README.md

 ## 📊 DSA Sheets

 **Note:** these sheets are language-agnostic, they test problem-solving and patterns, not syntax.
 Use them in whichever language you're most comfortable with (C++, Java, Python, JS, etc.), the logic transfers regardless of what you code in.

+**Disclaimer:** the Status column (dropdown/checkbox tracking) works properly only when the sheet is downloaded as an Excel file, it may not function as expected if used directly in Google Sheets view.

 - 📄 **Coding Bridge Course Anuska Dasgupta:** [Open DSA Tracker Sheet](https://docs.google.com/spreadsheets/d/1j3kQq38rwqDSOQdwLmuqbCW7Pangz21w/edit?usp=drive_link&ouid=109562783922922366967&rtpof=true&sd=true)
   - **What it's for:** building your basics, attempt this *before* any other sheet on this list.